ZAKira-gpu/weather_app/README.md

 # 🌤️  Weather App in Flutter

-A beautifully animated 3D weather application built using Flutter.
-This app fetches real-time weather data and visualizes the current condition using interactive 3D models powered by `flutter_cube`.
+A beautifully animated weather application built using Flutter.
+This app fetches real-time weather data and visualizes the current condition using interactive 3D models powered by .

 ---